dcnguyen060899/data_5100_02_group_project/README.md

-# Optimizing Cruise Efficiency for Aircraft Tail 687: Data-Driven Analysis of Altitude and Airspeed Combinations for Fuel Consumption Reduction
+# How to Save Thousands of Dollars Per Flight: Aircraft Fuel Efficiency Optimization - An analysis of Fuel Burn during Cruise Phase for Aircraft Tail 687

 ## DATA 5100 - Fall Quarter 2025 - Group Project